headonn5/iOS-MVVM-TDD/README.md

 # Sample iOS App using MVVM Design Pattern and Test Driven Development

 This is a tutorial/demo app that has a sole purpose of promoting best coding practice using MVVM design pattern in Swift.

+### Development Approach
-An iterative development approach using Test Driven Development (TDD) has been used to develop this app, which ensures that 100% of test cases are written for the custom classes when an app is developed.
-Moreover, maximum employability of dependency injection has been ensured keeping clean architecture in mind.
+An iterative development process using Test Driven Development (TDD) has been used to develop this app, which ensures that maximum test cases are written for different components - view models, services, etc. - during the app development phase.
+Moreover, using Dependency Injection made this code loosely coupled, thereby, enhancing the testability of the app.

 - Please contribute if there is a room for further improvement.